-- If the incident occurs during a clinical rotation/internship, contact the Clerkship Director/Coordinator and/or site director immediately.
-Also report it on the end of clerkship evaluation form.
-This also applies to students who witness mistreatment of a peer.
-You may also report an incident to your program chair or the Dean of SOHP - Consult with one of the deans in the Office of Student Affairs to discuss what has occurred and participate in an appropriate course of action - Allegations of sexual harassment or discrimination may be reported to the Office of Diversity and Inclusion at SUNY Downstate.
+- If the incident occurs during a clinical rotation/internship, contact the Clerkship Director/Clinical Coordinator/Site Coordinator and/or site director/clinical educator immediately.
+Also, report it at the end of clerkship/clinical experience evaluation form.
+This also applies to students who witness the mistreatment of a peer.
+You may also report an incident to your program chair or the Dean of SOHP - Consult with one of the staff in the Office of Student Affairs to discuss what has occurred and participate in an appropriate course of action - Allegations of sexual harassment or discrimination may be reported to the Office of Diversity and Inclusion or the Title IX Coordinator at SUNY Downstate.

-The Director of Student Counseling Services at SUNY Downstate is another resource for students to discuss mistreatment.
+The Student Counseling Center at SUNY Downstate is a confidential resource for students to discuss mistreatment.
 This is especially helpful for students who have become anxious, frightened, avoidant, despondent, unable to study, etc. as a result of the inappropriate action of others.